What to Write in an LGBTQ+ Wedding Card

 - “Congratulations!
 You’re going to be wonderful spouses to each other.”

 - “This calls for Theirs & Theirs towels!
 Congratulations, you two!”
-(Note: Using “Theirs & Theirs” in place of “His & Hers” works for a couple who both identify as gender nonbinary and prefer the pronouns “they/their” instead of “he/his” or “she/her” for themselves.)
+(Note: Using “Theirs & Theirs” in place of “His & Hers” works for a couple who both identify as gender nonbinary and use the pronouns “they/their” instead of “he/his” or “she/her” for themselves.)

-Writing tip: If you noticed that the gendered names and nouns are all that make some of these LGBTQ-specific, you’re right.
+Writing tip: If you noticed that the gendered names and nouns are all that make some of these LGBTQ+ specific, you’re right.
 The same goes for the intentionally gender-neutral message examples.
 And it’s because—queer or straight—the warmth and joy really are the same.

 Compliments